MetPX/sarracenia/doc/Dev.rst

 Before committing code to the master branch, as a Quality Assurance measure, one should run all available self-tests.
 It is assumed that the specific changes in the code have already been unit tested.
 Please add self-tests as appropriate to this process to reflect the new ones.
+Generally speaking one should solve problems at the first test that fails as each test is more complicated than the previous one.

 There is a separate git repository containing the more complex tests https://github.com/MetPX/sr_insects